-Operations activities affect service levels including quality and function through street sweeping and grass mowing frequency, intensity and spacing of street lights and cleaning frequency and opening hours of building and other facilities.
-Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating, eg road patching but excluding rehabilitation or renewal.
+Operations activities affect service levels including quality and function such as kerb-side collection services, responding to customer requests, frequency and consistency of services and opening hours of facilities.

+Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-today work necessary to keep assets operating, e.g. pavement repairs but excluding rehabilitation or renewal.
 Maintenance may be classified into reactive, planned and specific maintenance work activities.